zerostore8/Zero-Store/README.md

-the arithmetical symbol 0 or 0̸ denoting the absence of all magnitude or quantity b
+The arithmetical symbol 0 or 0̸ denoting the absence of all magnitude or quantity b
 : additive identity
 specifically : the number between the set of all negative numbers and the set of all positive numbers